UPPMAX/programming_formalisms/docs/deployment/deploy.md

 !!! attention

-    - Make your program or workflow works for others and yourself in the future.
+    - Make your program or workflow work for others and yourself in the future.

 ## Recording dependencies